bjeong99/MazeTraversalRobot/docs/Lab4/final_lab_milestone.md

 [Go here for Robot Sensing and Avoidance from Milestone 4 Portion](#process-acting-upon-robot-detection)

 ### 8. Navigation Algorithm, Finish LED
 We decided that DFS was the best way to explore the maze efficiently.
-It meant that it would try to traverse long distances and it would want to make fewer turns opposed to BFS.
 To implement DFS, we first created a boolean array `visited_nodes`, a stack array 'stack', and a boolean value 'backtrack'.
 Our prioritization was North, East, South, and West.
 The robot would swap between line following functions and DFS; line following is only used when traversing a line and DFS is called at intersections.

 When the Robot enters DFS, it first marks the `current_node` as visited in the array.
 It then checks the `current_dir` and decides an action from there.
 Regardless of the `current_dir`, the robot will first try to continue heading in the forward direction.
 If there is a wall or robot in its path, it will then turn to the next available node, in priority order of North, East, South, and West.
 If the robot has to turn backward, it will exit DFS and perform no action except changing `back_track` to true.
 Then, the code will exit back to loop but will immediately jump to the code when all line sensors are active (the process through DFS is very fast and has virtually no delay so the robot is still on the intersection).
 However, now that `back_track` is true, it will jump to the backtrack() function.

 In backtrack, it will peek at the node on top of the stack and declare it as `next_node`.
+Depending on the robot's direction, it will compare the relative direction of the next node to the current node.
+All nodes in the stack are one tile away from each other, and the robot will decide which way to turn to reach that next tile.
+We then turn `backtrack = false` when it makes that decision.
+We do this because there is a possibility that in backtracking, the robot can continue DFS to unvisited nodes, but if the surrounding nodes are already visited, DFS will turn `backtrack = true` again and backtrack will continue.

+### 9. FPGA/Base Station

+### 10. Wireless Communication

+## Process: Base Station

 ## Process: Acting Upon Robot Detection